orb-lang/helm/doc/md/helm/repr/token.md

 # Token

-This represents a logical chunk of text generated as part of the repr process.
+This represents a logical chunk of text generated as part of the repr process\.
-It includes metadata to assist with wrapping, coloration, and (eventually) mouse handling.
+It includes metadata to assist with wrapping, coloration, and \(eventually\) mouse handling\.

 ## Interface

 ### Instance fields

--  str        : The original string this token was created from.
+\-  str        : The original string this token was created from\.
-                NB If ``codepoints`` exists, this does not take into account any modifications made by insert(), remove(), or split().
+                NB If =codepoints= exists, this does not take into account any modifications made by insert\(\), remove\(\), or split\(\)\.
--  start      : The index within ``str`` or ``codepoints`` at which this token starts.
-Used when splitting to avoid copying the contents after the split point (which could be arbitrarily large).
+\-  start      : The index within =str= or =codepoints= at which this token
+                starts\.
+Used when splitting to avoid copying the contents after the split point \(which could be arbitrarily large\)\.
--  color      : A color value to use for the entire token.
+\-  color      : A color value to use for the entire token\.
--  event      : A string indicating that this token has a special meaning, like the beginning or end of an indented block, or a separator.
+\-  event      : A string indicating that this token has a special meaning, like
+                the beginning or end of an indented block, or a separator\.
--  wrappable  : If true, it is acceptable to wrap this token by breaking it in the middle.
-If false, it should be moved entirely to the next line if it does not fit.
+\-  wrappable  : If true, it is acceptable to wrap this token by breaking it
+                in the middle\.
+If false, it should be moved entirely to the next line if it does not fit\.
-                Also controls whether or not the string will be broken into codepoints.
+                Also controls whether or not the string will be broken into codepoints\.

-The following fields will be present only if ``wrappable`` is true:
+The following fields will be present only if `wrappable` is true:
--  codepoints : The codepoints of the string, if we needed to break it down.
+\-  codepoints : The codepoints of the string, if we needed to break it down\.
--  disps      : Array of the number of cells occupied by the corresponding codepoint string.
-There is no handling of Unicode widths at this point, but this may still be >1 in the case of an escaped nonprinting character, e.g. ``\t``, ``\x1b``.
+\-  disps      : Array of the number of cells occupied by the corresponding
+                codepoint string\.
+There is no handling of Unicode widths at this point, but this may still be >1 in the case of an escaped nonprinting character, e\.g\. =\\t=, =\\x1b=\.
--  err        : A table with information about any errors encountered interpreting the original string as Unicode.
+\-  err        : A table with information about any errors encountered
+                interpreting the original string as Unicode\.

 ### Examples